 It is NOT NORMAL to have ongoing pain and or damage.
 The earlier you can get help, the better.
 In most cases, it will just be a case of getting the latch worked out (remember, breastfeeding is a learning process for both baby and mother)!

 If you want to breastfeed exclusively, make sure to feed on demand (when baby asks for it) and hang out with your baby skin-to-skin in the early months, as this will help encourage your baby to breastfeed frequently.
 Also, ensure you know the signs that your baby is getting enough before giving birth.
 This way, you will not be stressed!
 It comes down to a few simple things.

 - Baby does not lose more than 7-10% of their birth weight.

 - Baby is generally content after most feeds.

-- After your milk comes in, baby has 2-3 poops and at least 5 very wet diapers in a 24 hour period.
+- After your milk comes in, baby has 2-3 poops and at least five very wet diapers in 24 hours.

-5. Make sure you have an understanding of what is normal with breastfed babies.
+5. Make sure you understand what is expected of breastfed babies.

-If you know what is normal behaviour then you will have realistic expectations!
+If you know what normal behavior is, you will have realistic expectations!
 Here are some of the most important to mention:

-- Your baby will not want to be put down.
+- Baby will not want to be put down.

-- Your baby will want to sleep with a cuddle and your nipple in their mouth!
+- Baby will want to sleep with a cuddle and your nipple in their mouth!

-- Your baby will be happiest when sleeping near or with you.
+- She will be happiest when sleeping near or with you.

-- Your baby will not breastfeed on a schedule.
+- Baby will not breastfeed on a schedule.

-- Your baby will probably not sleep through the night for a long time.
+- Baby will probably not sleep through the night for a long time.

-Human babies are born very immaturely compared to many other mammals and have a very long stage of infancy.
+Human babies are born very immaturely compared to many other mammals and have a very long infancy stage.
 Our babies don’t even walk unassisted until they are about one year old!
-They rely heavily on us for everything and the frequent cuddles and breastfeed they ask for are what helps them grow and develop.
+They rely heavily on us for everything and the frequent cuddles and breastfeeding they ask for help them grow and develop.
 Just hang out with your baby as much as possible in the early months.
-It sounds simple but is the most important thing you can do to help establish breastfeeding.
+It sounds simple, but it is the most important thing you can do to help establish breastfeeding.